samuelsholib/e-commerce-back-end/README 2.md

 # e-commerce-back-end

-#E-Commerce-back-end is a command-line interface applicaiton for built for commercial use such as shopping.
-It is built using node packages such as; mysql2, sequelize, dotenv, and express.js.
+E-Commerce-back-end is a command-line interface applicaiton built for commercial use such as shopping.
+It is built using node packages such as; mysql2, sequelize, and express.js.
 ## User Story

 ```md